 Disposable diapers are a great convenience in the modern world, but many parents question just how safe the materials used in disposable diapers are.
 Most recently, diaper manufacturers have responded to environmental and health concerns raised by many parents by changing the way they make diapers and what diapers are composed of.
 There is a trend toward greener and more biodegradable disposable diapers, which we view as a step in the right direction.
 However, we're not out of the woods yet, and depending on which brand of diaper you choose, the risks and impacts can vary.
 To understand the risks, however, we first need to break down the components of disposable diapers into their many parts.

 check out this article on Made How.

 - Absorbent Core - the theory is that this layer absorbs fluids, but the reality is that when baby repositions, fluid may be squeezed out of the core (potentially contaminated by the core materials) and back onto baby's skin.
-To enhance absorbency, every one of the diapers we tested includes a matrix of fluff material and chemical crystals known as Super Absorbent Polymer (SAP) to soak up and trap fluid (more on this below).
-The role of the fluff, usually made from wood pulp and may also include wheat/corn based materials, is to distribute the fluid, while the SAP is intended to absorb fluid and locks it in the core away from baby.
+To enhance absorbency, every one of the diapers we tested includes a matrix of fluff material and chemical crystals, known as Super Absorbent Polymer (SAP), to soak up and trap fluid (more on this below).
+The role of the fluff, usually made from wood pulp and may also include wheat/corn based materials, is to distribute the fluid, while the SAP is intended to absorb fluid and lock it in the core and away from baby.
 The bulk of the diaper, especially when wet, is composed of the core materials.
 We consider this the 2nd most important material to understand.